GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 Usage of the GIA Report Results API is enabled by a plan.
 Each plan has a number of report requests associated with it.
 When this quota is depleted, you will no longer be able to retrieve report results.
 It is important that you track your quota and take action when necessary.

+There are multiple ways to retrieve your quota:

+1. Call `getQuota` to retrieve your remaining quota.
+Calling getQuota does not affect your remaining quota.
+2. Call `getReport` and request the `quota { remaining }` field as part of the response.
+3. View your quota by signing in to your GIA Report Results API dashboard.

+> __Note:__ If you request your quota as part of multiple reports in a single request, the system will calculate your remaining quota within each individual report lookup.
+In that case, your correct remaining quota will be the minimum of all `remaining` values in the response.
+>
+> Calling `getQuota` alone (that is, as a request separate from any calls to `getReport` will always return the exact number of report lookups remaining.)

 ### API Keys

 API keys are used to authenticate and authorize requests to the API.
 A plan may have multiple keys and you may revoke any key without affecting other keys on the plan.

-__Important:__ For your protection, you must securely store these keys and they must not be shared!
+> __Important:__ For your protection, you must securely store these keys and they must not be shared!
 You are responsible for taking all precautions to safeguard access to the keys.

 ### Sandbox Environment